 The centre is a volunteer led multi cultural and multi faith charity working with asylum seekers and refugee communities in North West Birmingham.
 Benefits, employment, housing and debt advice is offered on a drop in basis, along with sessional immigration advice.

-PAIH is an independent homelessness and human rights charity supporting women, children and men from refugee and migrant backgrounds to rebuild their lives.
+PAIH is an independent, anti-racist homelessness and human rights charity dedicated to supporting refugees and migrants to rebuild their lives.
 We provide signposting, proactive casework and emergency humanitarian support, and run a UK-wide on-line hosting scheme called Room for Refugees.
+We also offer training in refugee issues and advocate for a fair asylum system.

 Participation and the Practice of Rights (PPR) supports asylum seekers to ensure that the human right to housing is realised for all asylum seekers in Northern Ireland.
 We monitor conditions in NASS accommodation, campaign for access to housing for refused asylum seekers and work with other organisations to provide such accommodation.